How to Find, Count & Fill Missing Values in Excel

 Finally, for the TRUE statement returned by the ISNUMBER function, the IF function returns Available.
 And for the FALSE statement, it returns Not Available.

-Let’s say, you have a range B4:B12 containing several product IDs and another range E5:E8 that’s showing the available product IDs only from the range B4:B12.
-Now, we want to determine those products from the range B4:B12 that are not available.
+Let’s say you have a range B4:B12 containing several product IDs and another range E5:E8 showing only the available product IDs from the range B4:B12.
+Now, we want to determine which products from the range B4:B12 are not available.

 Dataset representing all products and available products